numberblackH/numberblackH.github.io/newstopic/_posts/2020-11-24-Cubs new President of Baseball Operations Jed Hoyer.md

 ## What is biggest question?

-[Cubs' biggest questions as Hoyer takes over](https://www.mlb.com/cubs/news/jed-hoyer-cubs-face-offseason-questions) &mdash; Jordan Bastian(Jordan Bastian covers the Cubs for MLB.com)가 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
+[Cubs' biggest questions as Hoyer takes over](https://www.mlb.com/cubs/news/jed-hoyer-cubs-face-offseason-questions) &mdash; <MLB, Jordan Bastian>
 {:.faded}

 Now, the team has reached a critical point in its timeline.